allpassportstamps/allpassportstamps.github.io/_posts/2024-12-27-Antigua-Barbuda-365-Beaches.md

 ![shirley_heights3]({{site.baseurl}}/assets/img/antigua_barbuda/shirley_heights3.jpeg){:width="50%"}![shirley_heights2]({{site.baseurl}}/assets/img/antigua_barbuda/shirley_heights2.jpeg){:width="50%"}

 At the visitor center, we also watched a documentary called Reflection of the Sun.
-It's a story of Antigua and Barbuda, how their history mirrors their country flag, having the sun and the sea.
+It's a story of Antigua and Barbuda, how their history mirrors their country flag, the sun and the sea.

 ![shirley_heights]({{site.baseurl}}/assets/img/antigua_barbuda/shirley_heights.jpeg){:width="50%"}